annie2010/labs/errors/fizzbuzz/README.md

 > Enhance your FizzBuzz game with errors

+* Clone github.com/gopherland/labs
-* In your go workspace letsgo_labs, cd to the errors lab
+* Cd to the errors lab
 * Leverage [Dave Cheney's errors package](https://github.com/pkg/errors) and issue a game error when the number is out of range
 * Write a program that iterates from 0 to 21 included